pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If you selected multiple products on the previous page, use "Product" to choose a specific product.

 If check the box next to "Show publicly", then the setting "Show in lists" for this date will be activated and your shop's calendar and list views will display this date to costumers.
-Uncheck this box if you don't want the date to be visible to all visitors of your online shop.
+Uncheck this box if you do not want the date to be visible to all visitors of your online shop.

 If you want to create an order for the date right away, check the box next to "Create order".
 Click the :btn:Continue: button.